The following are based on family stories from clients that we have helped.

 Ray was offered the room that day and moved in the following Monday.

-In the intervening time, Ron made sure that the home's entry paperwork for Ray was correctly completed and submitted it to the home so that all the information was there when he arrived.
+In the intervening time, Ron made sure that the home's entry paperwork for Ray was correctly completed and submitted to the home so that all the information was there when he arrived.

 As a direct result of John getting in touch with Senior Moves, it was possible to arrange a placement for Ray within a very short timeframe.
 This meant that Ray and his family did not have to experience ongoing pressure from the hospital to vacate the room.